ngehlert/ngx-rerender/README.md

 ## Usage

-Add the module import to your Angular model
+Add the module import to your Angular module
 ````typescript
 import { NgxRerenderModule } from 'ngx-rerender';
 @NgModule({